nextcloud/end_to_end_encryption_rfc/RFC.md

 2. A new metadata-key must be generated
 3. The recipient is removed from the “sharing” array
 4. The metadata-key array must be re-encrypted to everyone except the recipient

+All clients must always check that the sharing array is encrypted with the latest metadata key.
+This is necessary to detect when a removed user tries to maliciously modify a shared end-to-end encrypted folder.

 ### Edgecases
 #### Handling of complete key material loss